-Subsequent to June 30, 2017, estimated unpaid claims liabilities reported within the statement of net position (deficit) are now known and were classified as nonrecognized events. \$806,427 in estimated liabilities (with \$42,026 classified as current liabilities and \$764,401 classified as noncurrent liabilities) will not be incurred due to one claimant passing away and another claimant reaching age 18 and choosing not to remain in school on a full-time basis.
-These events will be recognized in the Fund's Fiscal Year 2018 financial statements. \$796,205 in estimated liabilities will not be incurred due to settlements in Calendar Year 2018 that were in negotiation as of June 30, 2017.
-This would have increased current liabilities by \$37,312 and decreased noncurrent liabilities by \$833,517.
+Subsequent to June 30, 2018, estimated unpaid claims liabilities reported within the statement of net position (deficit) are now known and were classified as nonrecognized events. \$150,078 in estimated liabilities will not be incurred due to three settlements and a transfer of a claim to the excess insurance carrier in Fiscal Year 2019.
+These would have increased current liabilities by \$61,800 and decreased noncurrent liabilities by \$211,878. \$31,311 in estimated liabilities (with \$4,775 classified as current liabilities and \$26,536 classified as noncurrent liabilities) will not be incurred due to two claimants passing away.
+These events will be recognized in the Fund's Fiscal Year 2019 financial statements.

-Subsequent to June 30, 2017, Sears and K-Mart, two former self-insured companies, entered bankruptcy.
+Sears and K-Mart, two former self-insured companies, filed for bankruptcy on October 15, 2018.
 The two entities have combined estimated claims of \$1,691,039, with Sears' security being deficient by \$644,862.
 While Sears has been authorized to continue paying its workers' compensation claims and plans to continue to do so, the Fund's potential exposure to future claims is \$644,862.

-Subsequent to June 30, 2017, the Circuit Court reversed a preceding order affirming the Commission's dismissal of a case that had previously been recorded within the Fund's actuarial analysis for unpaid claims liabilities at June 30, 2017, for \$5,650.
-The Commission has been advised by the Attorney General's Office that an estimated loss for this case ranges from \$6,515 to \$240,715, with further additional costs being incurred as the case proceeds.
-Commission management believes the first component of any future award is now probable, with an estimated loss of \$185,849 with further additional costs being incurred as the case proceeds.
+On February 14, 2019, the Circuit Court reversed a preceding order affirming the Commission's dismissal of a case.
+The Commission has been advised by the Attorney General's Office that an estimated loss for this case ranges from \$6,515 to \$250,000 with further additional costs being incurred as the case proceeds.
+Commission management believes the first component of any future award is now probable, with an estimated loss between \$6,515 and \$54,866.
+Commission management believes the second component of any future award is remote, with an estimated potential loss of \$185,849 with further additional costs being incurred as the case proceeds.